propublica/sunlight-congress/legislators.md

 ### Social Media

+Social media accounts for members of congress.

+\* **twitter_id**
+This is the offical government account of a member of congress.
+This data comes from the [@unitedstates](https://github.com/unitedstates/congress-legislators) project.

+\* **campaign_twitter_ids**
+This is an array of twitter accounts of a congressperson's campaign.
+This comes from Sunlight's Politwoops project.
+If you think you have uncovered a new account, email us at <twoops@sunlightfoundation.com>.

 {% highlight json %}
 {
   "twitter_id": "SenSherrodBrown",
+  "campaign_twitter_ids": ["SherrodBrown",]
   "youtube_id": "SherrodBrownOhio",
   "facebook_id": "109453899081640"
 }
 {% endhighlight %}

-Social media account data is sourced from the [unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators) project on Github.
+Most social media account data is sourced from the [unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators) project on Github.
 If you spot any missing or incorrect accounts, please [file a ticket](https://github.com/unitedstates/congress-legislators/issues) or [open a pull request](https://github.com/unitedstates/congress-legislators/pulls)!

 **twitter_id**
 The Twitter *username* for a member's official legislative account.
 This field does not contain the handles of campaign accounts.